hemantsharma1498/Heartbeat-Monitor/README.md

 Account is validated using tokens, each token has a validity time of 1 hour (duration of a session).
 Additionally, every time the server is started the exisitng log (.log) files are compressed to save space.

+(NOTE: Create an https directory in the app's folder and create your SSL credentials to check uptime on links using https protocol)